Over 300 known canine genetic problems, listed by BREED with instant jump-to list of known inherited factors or diseases

-How to use this webpage: If you are thinking about acquiring a purebred dog, refer to Section I to find out the number of genetically transmitted diseases associated with the breed for which you seek information.
+Staff Notes, how to use this webpage: Refer to Section I to find the number of genetically transmitted diseases associated with the breed for which you seek information.
 Click the underlined number to jump-to that disease or genetic problem as listed in Section II.

 TO FIND ANY WORD, use the Ctrl and F key together, to bring up the "find" screen, then type in the word you want to find.

-*source Genetic Predisposition to Diseases published by The Association of Veterinarians for Animal Rights (Ref #1) First printing: August 1994, revised August 1997 and November 2000.
-Special thanks to: W. Jean Dodds, D. Kay Inks, edited in part by Kim Townsend.
-It is not out of date because genetic factors do not change although new inherited disease factors may emerge.
-This is an excellent guide to inherited and congenital (born with) conditions but be certain to read this ii AVAR Disclaimer
+This genetic information is never out of date because genetic factors do not change although new inherited disease factors may emerge.
+This is an excellent guide to inherited and congenital (born with) conditions but read this ii AVAR Disclaimer

 Section I is a list of 148 purebred dog breeds, each of which is accompanied by a number or series of numbers that correspond to the genetic diseases identified and described in Section II.